noisychannel/cnn/docs/example.md

 Parameters& p_W = *m.add_parameters({HIDDEN_SIZE, 2});
 Parameters& p_V = *m.add_parameters({1, HIDDEN_SIZE});
 ```
 A couple of things are worth elaboration.
-First, the "Model" keeps track
+First, the `Model` keeps track
 of the parameters (and by extension their location in memory).
 CNN uses
 this information and passes pointers to these memory locations to Eigen
 when necessary.
 It also provides functions such as `load` and `save` for